-5. FINANCIAL CASE 5.1.
-Total project cost £15.086m 5.2.
-Total SELEP funding request A total of £3.734m Capital funding is requested in the form of a grant. £2.289m has already been provided to assist in the payment of the extensive preliminary costs, which total £3.296m. £1m of this is to replace the previously agreed sum approved from the CPCA LEP which, because of delays to the programme timing, has been reassigned elsewhere.
+FINANCIAL CASE 5.1.
+Total project cost £9.056m and basis for estimates 5.2.
+Total SELEP £2.7m Capital funding is requested in the form of a grant. funding request Funding is already in place for £1m from the GC&GP LEP.
 5.3.
-Other sources of funding An application to the DfT's National Productivity Investment Fund for £4.087m was submitted and approved and the funds have now been received.
-There is potential for further funding from a 'Unilateral Undertaking' at Stansted airport of a further £1m, once the overall scheme has been secured.
+Other sources of There is already an agreed grant of £1m secured from the GC&GP LEP funding An application has been submitted to the DfT's National Productivity Investment Fund for £4.1m.
+If the bid is unsuccessful, ECC has already committed to fund the shortfall because of the scheme's importance There is the potential for further funding from a 'Unilateral Undertaking' at Stansted airport of a further £1m, once the overall scheme has been secured The housing developer at Takeley will fund and build the exit improvements on to the B1256 (£320k).
+Discussions have taken place between ECC and HE and comments back on the proposals have been received and taken on board.
 No planning permission is expected to be required at this stage, with all land in either HE or ECC ownership.
+There is a possibility that some land may be required from Stansted airport, as detailed design progresses, but they have already indicated they are fully supportive of the scheme.
+The Cabinet Member is also fully of supportive of the proposals.